 Contact an experienced Chicago-based attorney or check out our chicago birth injury attorney guide to determine if you have a case.

-15. Uterine Rupture is Dangerous for Mother and Baby
+15. Uterine Rupture Birth Injury – Another Dangerous Type of Injury for Mother and Baby

 The uterus is the only barrier of protection for a fetus during pregnancy, and uterine rupture – the tearing of all layers of the uterus – can expose the baby to a wide range of toxins if the child tumbles out of the torn uterus into the abdominal cavity.